Brings me back

 Today, the Wall Street Journal reported: [1]

-of low-level radioactive water into the Pacific Ocean on Monday in an effort
+gallons of low-level radioactive water into the Pacific Ocean on Monday

-to ward off the release of even-more-dangerous material from its damaged
+in an effort to ward off the release of even-more-dangerous material

 The water the utility began releasing Monday has radioactive iodine-131